The forensic spray that is helping to combat violence against women

 At least 20 of England’s 43 police forces are coming together and sharing what they have been doing to curb domestic violence, as part of the UK’s strategy to tackle violence against women and girls.

-Berry hopes other police departments will decide to implement the technology as well.
+Berry hopes that other police departments will decide to implement the technology as well.

 “I really hope other police forces see what we’re doing here in West Yorkshire.
 The more victims we can protect and make them feel safe in their own homes, the better.
 That’s the real success story here,” he says.